I received a store card I didn’t apply for. Should I cancel it?

 The bottom line

 A store cannot issue you a card without your permission.
-However, store personnel have been known to be sneaky and could use input you provide without specifically informing you that you are applying for a store card.
+However, store personnel could use the input you provide without explicitly informing you that you are applying for a store card.
 Identity thieves can also sign up for store credit cards using your information.

 If this happens to you, cancel the card and have its information removed from your credit reports by filing disputes.
 If you’re a victim of identity theft, you should also take extra measures to make sure your finances are safe, such as freezing your credit reports and checking over your recent transactions.
 You can also file a complaint with the CFPB.